November 1988 – May 1995

 I was extremely passionate about the music I was playing and was grateful that my show developed regular listeners who seemed to get just as much out of it as I did.
 I also met a lot of people through the program, making some really good friends, with some joining me on the air which brought a lot more life to the show compared to the nights I was there by myself.

 At that time the station was operated by the now-defunct community activist group ACORN, which was started in Little Rock in 1970.
 The Association of Community Organizations for Reform Now would eventually spread throughout the United States, with more than 1,200 chapters nationwide.
-KABF and Dallas radio station KNON were started to provide a broadcast voice for its causes, which mostly consisted of social issues like helping low to moderate income families get affordable housing, better wages and convincing corporations to invest in inner cities.
+KABF and Dallas radio station KNON were started to provide a broadcast voice for its causes, which mostly consisted of social issues like helping low-to-moderate-income families get affordable housing, better wages, and convincing corporations to invest in inner cities.

-But ACORN shut down in the aftermath of a controversy involving hidden camera videos recorded in 2009 by a conservative political activist, which suggested low level employees were willing to help a couple hide a prostitution business and avoid taxes.
-ACORN had apparently been politically targeted because of its work for Barack Obama’s presidential campaign registering people to vote.
+But ACORN shut down in the aftermath of a controversy involving hidden camera videos recorded in 2009 by a conservative political activist, which suggested low-level employees were willing to help a couple hide a prostitution business and avoid paying taxes.
+ACORN had apparently been politically targeted because of its work for Barack Obama’s presidential campaign by registering people to vote.
 The videos caused a scandal that led to the elimination of funding and major contracts, with the organization filing for chapter 7 liquidation in November 2010.
 Despite a rough period for KABF immediately after that, I’m glad to see it has managed to continue on its own.

 When I began volunteering there in 1988, KABF’s broadcast schedule was an eclectic mix of programs.
 In the early mornings it aired black gospel, with jazz beginning in the midmorning.
-Mid-days usually featured some kind of news or public affairs, with soul and reggae in the early afternoon, followed by the incredibly popular blues programs in the late afternoon.
+Middays usually featured some kind of news or public affairs, with soul and reggae in the early afternoon, followed by the incredibly popular blues programs in the late afternoon.
 Early evenings featured country or bluegrass, with various forms of rock and alternative airing most nights until the early morning.
 It also offered Native American, Spanish language and other diverse shows on weekends.
 The only salaried employees at KABF were a handful of staff members who worked in the office and hosted some of the shows.
 The rest of the people on the air were a broad mix of volunteers like me.
 We had everyone from lawyers and newspaper reporters to waitresses, plumbers and janitors.

 I was 17 when I finally got the nerve to contact the station and try to get my own show.
 KABF had been on the air four years by then and I had been listening for the last two.
 I particularly liked a show called Radios In Motion, which was hosted by a guy named Chris Berry.
-My then-girlfriend Louisa Rook told me about his show, which played the same kind of music we were in to.
+My then-girlfriend Louisa Rook told me about his show, which played the same kind of music we were interested in.
 The only problem was that it aired Wednesday mornings from 1 to 3 a.m.
-I usually would set my alarm clock and wake up at 1, start a tape recording, go back to sleep, then listen to it later.
+I would usually set my alarm clock to wake me up at 1, start a cassette tape recording, go back to sleep, then listen to it later.
 I also called the station and talked with Chris a few times.
 But he eventually got tired of doing the overnight show while maintaining a regular job and called it quits.
 I had been taking a high school radio class a few months by that time and wanted to pick up where Chris left off.

-I called Program Director Doug Clifford, who told me he might have an open slot soon and to call back in about a month.
+I called Program Director Doug Clifford who told me he might have an open slot soon and to call back in about a month.
 I did and he invited me up to the station to meet with him.
 When I got to 1501 Arch Street in Little Rock, I was surprised to find not a modern radio station in an office building, but an old, rather dilapidated house.
 On the bottom floor were offices for ACORN and other community groups, with the station on the second floor.
 KABF was made up of a control room, production room and two large office rooms, one of which was always locked and only used for storage at that time.